Drew-Alleman/csgo-hops/README.md

 # csgo-hops
 A CSGO bunny-hop cheat compilied and obfuscated via a python script

-## Why?
-Obfuscating the variables names with random strings allows a unique file hash on every compile.
-Making it harder for VAC to spot.

 ## Showcase
 ![preview](preview.gif)

-## Features
-This is just a bunny hop cheat.
-Press END to stop the cheat.

 ## How to compile
 ``` bash